odkr/cgi-runas/MANUAL.rst

 1. Was dropping the caller's supplementary groups successful?
 2. Was setting the GID to that of the script file successful?
 3. Was setting the UID to that of the script file successful?
-4. Did trying to reset the UID to that of the superuser fail?
+4. Did resetting the UID to that of the superuser fail?

 CGI